erikadeal/infocamp_toolkit/README.md

-#KCRF Toolkit Plugin
+#InfoCamp Toolkit Plugin
-__Custom functionality for the King County Refugee Forum custom theme__
+__Custom functionality for the InfoCamp custom theme__

-This plugin creates custom post types and user roles for the King County Refugee Forum custom WordPress theme.
-More description to come!
+This plugin creates custom post types and user roles for the InfoCamp custom WordPress theme.